MakeMagazinDE/HOAX/LATEST/readme.md

 HX3 Latest Firmware
 ===================

-Not released yet, but working beta releases for evaluation.
-You should know what you're doing!
+<b>Not released yet, but working beta releases for evaluation.
+You should know what you're doing!</b>

-Usually needs complete programming of ATmega644 FLASH and EEPROM, scan cores, also reload of FPGA configuration and re-entry of licence numbers.
+Usually needs complete programming of ATmega644 FLASH and EEPROM, scan cores, also reload of FPGA configuration and re- entry of licence numbers.
+Note: Firmware 3.50 and up require new licence numbers which may be obtained free from "info@keyboardpartner.de" - regard "BETA TEST" and supply your <b>new serial number</b> issued by 3.5x firmware (you will have to update your board with new firmware and FPGA configuration first).

-May be uploaded by provided TTMACRO_LATEST TeraTerm macro and hoaxflash_main.bat/hoaxflash_expander.bat batch files.
-Please copy AVRdude.exe, AVRdude.conf and giveio directory from HOAX to LATEST directory!
+FPGA configuration and scan cores may be uploaded by provided TTMACRO_LATEST_xxx.ttl TeraTerm macro and hoaxflash_main.bat/hoaxflash_expander.bat batch files.
+Please copy <b>AVRdude.exe, AVRdude.conf</b> and <b>giveio directory</b> from HOAX to LATEST directory!

-Files on https://github.com/heise/HOAX/LATEST, please download/extract to C:/HOAX/LATEST on your hard disk
+Files on https://github.com/heise/HOAX/LATEST, please download/extract to C:/HOAX/LATEST on your hard disk.

 ### Last Build